DumbDuck/VecodeKit/README.md

 * svg image
 * png image

-FYI Quartz code is a drawing code for iOS and MacOS.
+FYI Quartz code is a drawing code for iOS and OS X.

 After turning vector image to drawing code, then add the drawing code into the project and compile. During runtime, the image will be redrawn and rescale size without distortion.